jeremenichelli/jeremenichelli.github.io/_posts/2015-07-01-building-blog-jekyll-installation-setup.md

 A new directory, **my-new-site** in this case, will be created with the basic folders and sample includes, layouts and posts will be there for you to explore or build your site above it.

-Remember that this is a static site so if some file was updated it won't be reflected inside the **_site** folder, for that you can use ```jekyll build``` and if you don't want to run it every five seconds just add the watch flag.
+Remember that this is a static site so if some file was updated it won't be reflected inside the **_site** folder, for that you can use ```build``` and if you don't want to run it every five seconds just add the watch flag.

 ```bash
 jekyll build --w